Working with us

 We have partnered with several leading diversity workplace providers to ensure the agency receives best practice advice in achieving our diversity goals.
 These include:

-- Australian Network on Disability and the National Disability Recruitment Coordinator which are assisting the organisation ensure our work practices are inclusive of Australians with disabilities.
+- Australian Network on Disability and the National Disability Recruitment Coordinator who assist us in ensuring our work practices are inclusive of employees with disabilities

 - Australian Public Service Commission which has whole-of-government responsibility for workplace diversity.